 A great example of this is for a low margin business such as say a marketplace where you make a few $ per transaction and may not have multiple transactions per year (i.e. Low LTV).
 Your CAC will make or break the business.
 You need to keep your costs low and attempt to increase your revenue, which whilst obvious is easier said than done.

-The point is ergo, are you aware that CAC and LTV defines whether you will succeed or fail, do you have boundaries for what is acceptable on acquiring customers?
+The point is ergo, are you aware that CAC and LTV define whether you will succeed or fail, do you have boundaries for what is acceptable on acquiring customers?

 Fundamentally, I want your assumptions to be clearly labeled.
 If you know the basic excel etiquette of assumptions having blue text in a yellow box at the top of the page, we are off to a good start.
 If you create base, upside and down cases you are a pro.
 Knowing ranges of values of what is reasonable surely illustrates you know your business and being able to reference your numbers against benchmarks is golden.
 Most fundamentally, I want to know how you came up with those numbers and why they are important.

-How to approach your model again for your fundraise
+How to approach your financial model again for your fundraise

 So hopefully we are in agreement that your model is not simply to fundraise.
 It is to: